 Since IBM generally has a flex-time workday format it is anticipated that the onelane section can accommodate exiting movements during the peak hour.
 Any delays along North Castle Drive will be limited to IBM traffic, without negative impacts to the signalized intersection at NYS Route 22.
+(Michael Galante, Frederick P. Clark Associates - July 10, 2019)

-As requested, a signing and stripping plan has been provided along North Castle Drive and is contained in Appendix Attachment H.
+As requested a signing and stripping plan has been provide along North Castle Drive and is contained in Appendix Attachment H.

 Based on the Recommended Mitigation (Comment number 10 in our August 12, 2019 Letter), North Castle Drive would be two lanes inbound and one lane outbound from IBM.
 Therefore, Comment number 8 in our August 12, 2019 letter should remove the last two sentences for the Intersection Sight Distance requirements, as they are no longer needed.
 (Michael Galante, Frederick P. Clark Associates - August 14, 2019)

 As a 25 year resident of North Castle I have not been active in local development issues.
 I regret not weighing in on the Mariani project but have to comment on the Eagle Ridge proposal.
-Armonk has had a shortage of parking in town for years and could never absorb a project this size
+Armonk has had a shortage of parking in town for years and could never absorb a project this size (Jim Byrne - Undated, 2019)